 It took a long time for Carmelo Anthony to find a home.
 It actually spanned a full calendar year.
-But back in November, Anthony signed with the Portland Trail Blazers, ending his 12-month stint in NBA purgatory.
+But not so long ago, Anthony signed with the Portland Trail Blazers, ending his then 12-month stint in NBA purgatory.

 Why was Anthony unemployed for so long?

 Well, there is a legitimate explanation.

 First and foremost, let’s discuss the type of offensive player Carmelo Anthony is.

 Yes, he is an incredibly gifted scorer.
 He holds a career scoring average of 23.6 points per game.
 He has averaged over 28 points a night three times.
 He won a scoring title in 2013.